 Magnetic vs o-ring

 High-quality jack pads for the Tesla Model 3 or Model Y will feature a lock-in feature that keeps the pad in place, making for easier lifting.
-One thing to note, however, is that whilst many will have the o-ring, some also feature a magnet to assist holding the adapter in place both before and after the jack has been raised.
+One thing to note, however, is that whilst many will have the o-ring, some also feature a magnet to assist in holding the adapter in place both before and after the jack has been raised.

 Jack pad height-profile